 Our club’s first priority is the safety of our players, families, friends and fans in general.

-Please remember that regardless of the weather conditions you are seeing or experiencing before a practice or a game, families are asked to show up at the field, which is where the decision is made about cancelling or not, or about delaying the start of the event.
+Please remember that regardless of the weather conditions you are seeing or experiencing before a practice or a game, families are asked to show up at the field, which is where the decision is made about cancelling or not, shortening practice, or about delaying the start of the event.

-When very specific circumstances are occurring before an event is scheduled to start (poor air quality or other dangerous known-in-advanced situations), the club will send a communication before the event starts indicating it has been cancelled.
+When very specific circumstances are occurring before an event is scheduled to start (unhealthy air quality or other dangerous known-in-advanced situations), the club will send a communication before the event starts indicating it has been cancelled.

 In our experience in this area, the presence of bad weather one hour or even half an hour before practice, it is not in general an indication of what we will happen when a practice starts.

 We would like to emphasize that only under specific weather conditions (see “specific situations” below) and once at the field, a head coach can cancel or delay a practice.

 In short, unless you hear about a cancellation from our Club before a practice or a game (or from a coach or team manager who has instructions form the Club), please show up and the coach will make a decision at the field.

 Note: Parents know their kids best so once at the field they can make their own decisions to pull out kids from practice/games but please let your coach know.

 This cancellation philosophy is also true for league games where referees (competitive games) or coaches (youth academy games) make a decision at the field.